windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 This lists all the features that graduated to stable (also known as general availability).
 For a full list of updates including new features and graduations from alpha to beta, see the release notes.

-This release includes a total of XXX enhancements promoted to stable:
+This release includes a total of 18 enhancements promoted to stable:

 - [Support User Namespaces in pods](https://kep.k8s.io/127)
 - [API for external signing of Service Account tokens](https://kep.k8s.io/740)